Yale-Machine-Learning/Workshops/README.md

 $ ssh-add -K ~/.ssh/id_ed25519
 ```

 Finally, you need to add your new SSH key to your GitHub account.
+(Refer to [these docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).)
 Copy the SSH public key to your clipboard using the appropriate command for your operating system.
 ```
 # Mac
 $ pbcopy < ~/.ssh/id_ed25519.pub